Why Debugging is Important?

 Step 5 : Configuring VS Code to use PHP Debug

-- Open the VS Code Editor and Install the PHP Debug extension using Install Additional Debuggers option under Debug as shown in below screenshot.
+- Open the VS Code Editor and Install the PHP Debug extension using the Install Additional Debuggers option under Debug as shown below screenshot.

 - Find the PHP Debug by Felix Becker and install the extension.